 OPEN: Check website for EVENTS: Usually Open JUNE - OCT.
 The “Ranch of the Swallows” Living History Museum was founded 300 years ago as a paraje – stopping place – on El Camino Real, the Royal Road to Mexico City.
 Today, it is a one-of-a-kind destination where the past comes to life, and exciting weekend programs are fun for the whole family!

-TOUR times by appointment.
+Open.
 See hours.
 Dating back to the late 1500s, early 1600s, and built upon land that was used as a sacred site dating back to the 1300s, San Miguel Chapel is the oldest recorded sanctified church in the United States.
 It is the only church in New Mexico that still holds a Latin Mass and Mass in English, and offers popular annual events.
 This amazing chapel is one of the least known, yet most significant historic treasures in the U.S.

 Donations are very much needed and appreciated.
 Thank you!